 Despite the temporary federal rule suspension, banks can still maintain the limit

-- Helps account holders save more: The purpose of savings and money market accounts is to keep your cash safe and to hopefully keep adding to it.
+- Helps account holders save more: The purpose of savings and money market accounts is to keep your cash safe and to keep adding funds.
 The more inconvenient it is to take out cash, the less tempting it will be to do so.

 - Protects bank reserves: Helping people save is nice, but the real motivation for Reg D is to prevent banks from running out of reserve funds.
-Since we all want to be assured that our money will be there when we need it (and that the bank remains solvent), that helps all of us.
+Since customers want to be assured their money will be there when they need it—and that the bank remains solvent—that helps everyone.

-- Despite the temporary federal rule suspension, banks can still maintain the limit: Even with Reg D on pause, individual banks can still enforce the six limit rule if they wish—they just can’t blame the Federal Reserve for it.
+- Despite the temporary federal rule suspension, banks can still maintain the limit: Even with Reg D on pause, individual banks can enforce the six-transactions-per-month rule if they wish—they just can’t blame the Federal Reserve for it.

 Why Did the Federal Reserve Pause Regulation D?

-While easing the limits undoubtedly helps consumers, the central bank also notes in its announcement that as part of the Federal Reserve’s current approach to monetary policy, reserve requirements for both “transaction” accounts and “savings” accounts were set to zero, which eliminated the need to encourage banks to maintain the distinction between account types.
+While easing the limits undoubtedly helps consumers, the central bank also notes in its announcement that as part of its current approach to monetary policy, reserve requirements for both “transaction” accounts and “savings” accounts were set to zero, which eliminated the need to encourage banks to maintain the distinction between account types.